Peter-Schneider/Poetry.UI/README.md

 Then, in your consumer app, make sure you do the following at startup:

     .AddPoetryUI()
-    .AddAssembly(typeof(LoremIpsumApp).Assembly)
+    .AddAssembly(typeof(LoremIpsumComponent).Assembly)
     .Done()

 And 🎻 viola:

 ![Screenshot of the resulting LoremIpsum app](Docs/lorem-ipsum.png)

-You can also supply your own API controllers for AJAX requests, make data table backends, forms mapping to POCOs, your own form field types, provide on page editing, and more.
+You can also supply your own API controllers for AJAX requests, make data table backends, forms mapping to POCOs, your own form field types, provide *on page editing*, and more.

 Installation
 ------------